 I am a retired public school band director.
 I am also a composer/arranger (ASCAP), working primarily in the areas of church music and instrumental music for use in schools and colleges.
 Although I have been writing for most of my life, promoting my work was never much of a priority for me during my teaching years.
 But now, in retirement, I want to introduce my music and make it available on a wider basis.

 For some information about my training and background, here is the third-person vita that I use wherever a couple paragraphs about my resumé are needed.
-It goes on programs and most of my commercial publications:
+It goes on programs and most of my trade publications:

 His output includes numerous works for concert band and orchestra, instrumental solos and ensembles, church music, piano solos, and scores for ballet, opera, and musical theater.
 Having taught in public schools in Iowa, Texas, New Mexico, Oregon, and Washington, Dr. Brown now lives in the Puget Sound area, where he is composer-in-residence with the Shoreline Concert Band.

 Retired from teaching, he can often be found in the mountains indulging his other passions, hiking and climbing.